pypdfium2-team/ctypesgen/README.md

 - Pull and merge locally, then push the result.

 Last time we had to do this, `git merge origin/master -Xours` did a good job.
-Changes to files we haven't really modified can usually just be pulled in as-is.
+For those parts of ctypesgen that we have barely modified (e.g. the parser core), it should be largely possible to pull in changes as-is.
 Otherwise, you'll have to manually look through the changes and pick what you consider worthwhile on a case by case basis.

 Note, it is important to verify the resulting merge commit for correctness - automatic merge strategies might produce mistakes!